LuigiPower/allennlp-bimpm-trecqa/README.md

 # Whenever an instance has been fully read , build and return it
 yield self.text_to_instance (...)
 Each Instance is a Sample that will be used for training, so it is initialized by passing a dictionary with three
-keys: apremise, anhypothesisand alabelwhich species whether this answer is correct for the question.
+keys: apremise, anhypothesisand alabelwhich species whether this answer is correct for the question.
 ```
 ```
 Listing 2.
 Dataset reader